Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Asteroids and the Solar System

 The Planet 9 hypothesis derives from several dynamical anomalies of known distant TNOs \cite{Batygin2016}.
-Distant TNOs, also known as detached objects, are far beyond the eight-planet dynamical region, and may act as an indirect probe of the far reaches of the solar system.
-Hitherto, only 14 detached objects have been detected, of which five chaotic objects may fail to represent the dynamical statistics because of their instability \cite{Batygin2019}, necessitating a sample with higher statistical significance to help clarify the (non)existence of Planet 9.
+Distant TNOs, also known as detached objects, are far beyond the eight-planet dynamical region and may act as an indirect probe of the far reaches of the solar system.
+Hitherto, only 14 detached objects have been detected, of which five chaotic objects may fail to represent the dynamical statistics due to their instability \cite{Batygin2019}, necessitating a sample with higher statistical significance to help clarify the (non)existence of Planet 9.
+We will dig part of the WFS area to search for TNOs and Planet-9.